 The leather is used widely in making hiking boots.
 Leather boots provide protection against harsh weather and have great abrasion resistance.
 Leather shoes are heavy.
 They are more expensive than synthetic shoes.
 Leather shoes are very rigid and hence less flexible.
 Three types of leather materials are used in making leather boots.

 Nubuck has good abrasive strength too.
-It is less durable but more flexible than full grain leather.
+It is less durable but more flexible than full-grain leather.
 It is less expensive and weighs less.

-Synthetic leather is least durable of all three.
+Synthetic leather is the least durable of all three.
 It is made by using synthetic materials like polyester and nylon and hence lacks the durability of natural leather.
-It is light weighted and least expensive of all three.
+It is light weighted and the least expensive of all three.

 ★ Synthetic material:-